abberdeen/circuitid-csharp/docs/HolidaysApi.md

 ## CreateHoliday

-> GetHoliday200Response CreateHoliday (Holidays holidays)
+> GetHoliday200Response CreateHoliday (HolidaysCreateOrPatch holidaysCreateOrPatch)

 Create a new object